gexiaojun1201/Xiaojun_Ge.github.io/_pages/about.md

   - /about.html
 ---

-I'm a third year undergraduate sutdent from [South China Normal University](https://www.scnu.edu.cn/).
-Now I am work at [Guangxi Research Institute of Metrology & Test](https://www.scnu.edu.cn/) focus on *metrology of forest/agricultrual carbon sink*
+I hold an M.S. in Environmental Science & Engineering from [South China Normal University](https://www.scnu.edu.cn/).
+I am currently a researcher at [Guangxi Research Institute of Metrology & Test](http://www.gxjl.cn/), specializing in **quantitative measurement and uncertainty analysis of forest/agricultural carbon sinks**.

 My research expertise encompasses **soil-ecosystem material cycling processes and regulatory mechanisms**, with demonstrated experience in:
 - Soil nutrient cycling and coupling mechanisms